OpenPlaceGuide/openplaceguide.org/index.md

 It combines data from the OpenStreetMap project, as well as additional information about businesses and other places of interest.

-A open guide of places.
+An open guide of places.

 # Draft Concept